-My smile disappeared and an icy feeling began spreading throughout my entire body.
+My smile disappeared, and an icy feeling began spreading throughout my entire body.
 This call was not about me.
-It had never about me.
-I may have been crucial in bringing Joanne to Cammi, in making Joanne a mother, but I was no longer part of that relationship.
-I existed, not to be thanked and praised, but to be sought out for pertinent information that might benefit Cammi.
+It had never been about me.
+Suddenly, I felt that I may have been crucial in bringing Joanne to Cammi, and in making Joanne a mother, but I was no longer part of their relationship.
+I felt I existed, not to be thanked and praised, but to be sought out for pertinent information that might benefit Cammi.
 Joanne had not called to wish me a happy birthday.

-Nine months of carefully denied emotions hit me with the strength of a gale force wind, like my mother had been anticipating for months.
-My mouth hardened into a firm line as I spoke, “I have no idea.
-You’d have to ask my mother.”
+Nine months of carefully denied emotions hit me with the strength of a gale-force wind, just as my mother had been anticipating for months.
+My mouth hardened into a firm line as I spoke.

 “Oh, okay,” answered Joanne, disappointment readily evident in her voice.
 “Do you think you could have your mother call me when she’s in?”